dorLoki/LoNiFA/README.md

-# LoNiFa Website Project
+# LoNiFa Website

 *Note: This project ended and the website is now offline.*

 ## Overview

-The LoNiFa Website project was developed as a comprehensive platform integrating various functionalities for a gaming and role-playing community.
+The LoNiFa website was developed as a comprehensive platform integrating various functionalities for a gaming and role-playing community.
 Built on Spring Boot, the website combined server management tools, user administration, and an experimental RPG module inspired by Dungeons & Dragons.

 ## Key Features